bentormey/bitcoin/metcalfe.md

 It should be obvious that discounting can _never_ explain the time-dependent properties of money because discounting itself is an attempt to fix the lack of time-dependent dynamics in traditional economics.
 In other words, without understanding ergodicity you can't hope to properly model this concept.

-But before we can talk about how hard (or soft?) money is, we need to agree on what money is first.
+But before you can talk about how hard (or soft?) money is, you need to agree on what money is first.

 ##### Handling debt